microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 The developer can set the builtin output by simply calling the function.

 ### Capability and extension instructions

+Existing inline spir-v has attributes to indicate that a capability or extension is needed by a particular part of the code.
+There are examples above, and there is no reason to change it.

 ## Detailed design